dseguy/php-error-messages/messages/undefined-array-key.rst

 + :ref:`undefined-variable`

-In previous PHP versions, this error message used to be ":ref:`Undefined offset <undefined-offset>`"
+In previous PHP versions, this error message used to be :ref:`undefined-offset`.